Excellence in Online & Distance Teaching

 - The standard cover page (Attachment A) with the appropriate signatures.
 (Not to exceed 1 page.)

 - A nomination letter addressing each of the Evaluation Criteria described above.
-The nomination letter should indicate why the nominee is exceptional as an excellent mentor of undergraduate research.
+The nomination letter should indicate why the nominee is exceptional as an excels in teaching through online and distance methods.
 (Not to exceed 3 pages.)

 - A teaching and learning philosophy statement provided by the nominee.
 This statement should include a discussion of the challenges, methods, and goals of teaching off-campus or online courses.
 (Not to exceed 2 pages.)